History of Aubrey Plaza in Timeline

 Aubrey Plaza

-Aubrey Plaza is an American actress, comedian, and producer known for her deadpan delivery and unconventional roles.
-She started in improv and sketch comedy at the Upright Citizens Brigade Theatre.
-Plaza's breakthrough came with her portrayal of April Ludgate in the NBC sitcom Parks and Recreation (2009-2015), which garnered her widespread recognition.
-She made her film debut in Mystery Team (2009).
+Aubrey Plaza is an American actress, comedian, and producer, known for her deadpan delivery and versatile performances.
+Starting in improv and sketch comedy at the Upright Citizens Brigade Theatre, she gained prominence with her role as April Ludgate in the NBC sitcom Parks and Recreation (2009–2015).
+She made her film debut in Mystery Team (2009) and has since starred in numerous films and television shows, showcasing her talent across various genres.
+Plaza has also ventured into producing, further expanding her influence in the entertainment industry.

 June 26, 1984: Aubrey Plaza's Birth